Vaadin: History

-Development was first started as an adapter on top of the Millstone 3 open-source web framework released in the year 2002.
-It introduced an Ajax-based client communication and rendering engine.
-During 2006 this concept was then developed separately as a commercial product.
-As a consequence of this, a large part of Vaadin's server-side API is still compatible with Millstone's Swing-like APIs.
+Development began as the Millstone web framework in 2000.
+It was first released as open-source in 2002.
+Millstone introduced a component-oriented programming model for the web and an Ajax-based client communication and rendering engine.
+As a result, a large part of Vaadin's server-side API remains compatible with Millstone's Swing-like APIs.

 In early 2007 the product name was changed to IT Mill Toolkit and version 4 was released.
 It used a proprietary JavaScript Ajax-implementation for the client-side rendering, which made it rather complicated to implement new widgets.
 By the end of the year 2007 the proprietary client-side implementation was abandoned and GWT was integrated on top of the server-side components.
 At the same time, the product license was changed to the open source Apache License 2.0.
 The first production-ready release of IT Mill Toolkit 5 was made on March 4, 2009, after an over one year beta period.

 On September 11, 2008, it was publicly announced that Michael Widenius–the main author of the original version of MySQL–invested in IT Mill, the Finnish developer of Vaadin.
 The size of the investment is undisclosed.

 On May 20, 2009, IT Mill Toolkit changed its name to Vaadin Framework.
 The name originates from the Finnish word for doe, more precisely put, a female reindeer.
 It can also be translated from Finnish as "I insist".
 In addition to the name change, a pre-release of version 6 along with a community website was launched.
 Later, IT Mill Ltd, the company behind the open source Vaadin Framework, changed its name to Vaadin Ltd.

 On March 30, 2010, Vaadin Directory was opened.
 It added a channel for distributing add-on components to the core Vaadin Framework, both for free or commercially.
 On launch date, there were 95 add-ons already available for download.